Inside Job

 If you can check your cervical mucus externally, then that's probably the easiest way.
 Noting the texture, color, consistency, and amount of cervical mucus by either wiping the vagina with a tissue a second time after going to the bathroom or using a clean finger is fast, easy, and pretty accurate.
 However, sometimes finding cervical mucus can be a challenge.
 If estrogen is low as a result of either breastfeeding or perimenopause, then there may not be an abundance of cervical mucus being excreted down the vagina from the cervix.
 Doing Kegel exercises, regular abdominal exercises, or even having a bowel movement can move the fluid down - but it that isn't happening, then you can check your cervical mucus internally.

-Same Place, Different Route
+Same Place, Different Route: Cervical Mucus Tests

 The only difference between internal and external checking of the cervical mucus is the way it is done.
 The things you are looking for remain the same.
 First, notice if the vagina is wet or dry and if there is any fluid in the vaginal canal.
 Observe it on your fingers, noting how it looks - the color, consistency, quantity, and feel of it between your fingers.
 Can you stretch it between your fingers?
 If you can, then you are very close to ovulation.